rockbenben/ChatGPT-Shortcut/README-en.md

 ### Outputting False Information

 Although ChatGPT is very powerful, it is not omnipotent.
 Sometimes it may output false information.
-For example, when I need to enter hundreds of pieces of information into ChatGPT Shortcut in a specified format, I let ChatGPT convert the data according to the specified format.
+For example, when I need to enter hundreds of pieces of information into AiShort in a specified format, I let ChatGPT convert the data according to the specified format.
 However, during the conversion process, I found that some of the information was mistakenly written by ChatGPT.
 For example, in a text message, one label is "movie critic", but ChatGPT changed it to "film critic".
 Although this will not cause any impact on the text itself, it can lead to errors when used in code.Therefore, when using ChatGPT , be sure to check its output content.

 ### Function of prompt